hpiercehoffman/AC215_FlavorFusion/README.md

 - `--start_line`: Line in the input file where translation should start (each line is a single JSON record containing a summary and a group of reviews)
 - `--stop_line`: Line in the input file where translation should stop
 - `--output_file_path`: Path where translated data will be placed (should be in a mounted volume to avoid losing the data)
+- `--upload`: Flag to indicate whether the output file should be uploaded to our GCS bucket

 Since the LSARS dataset contains large files, we provide `start_line` and `stop_line` arguments so the user can avoid reading an entire file into memory at once.
 We also provide the option of downloading the raw data, which is useful if the user is working in a GCP VM without a mounted bucket.

 Translating 500 reviews takes about 6 minutes.
 The script will output a progress bar showing how many records have been translated.

 ### Working with Label Studio

 ### Connecting to a docker container with Jupyter ###
 We used Jupyter Lab to write and debug preprocessing scripts.
 Running Jupyter Lab inside either of our docker containers is straightforward.
 Both containers are configured in `docker-compose.yml` to connect to port 8888 on the host machine.
 Therefore, once you have a container running on your local machine, you can run the following commands to connect to the container with Jupyter: